lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     fix mydep1 all deposit 10 3 1 56513 region rliquid near 0.3
     fix mydep2 all deposit 10 4 1 58613 region rliquid near 0.3

+..  container:: justify

     Each 'fix deposit' will add one ion at a random position within the 'rliquid' region every timestep.
 So we can just make a very short simulation of 10 timesteps and save the generated configuration.
 Feel free to increase the salt concentration by increasing both number of steps and number of desired ions in the 'deposit' fixes.

     We need to define the parameters of the simulation: the mass of the 6 atoms (O, H, Na+, Cl-, and wall), the pairwise interaction parameters (here the parameters for the Lennard-Jones potential), and the bond and angle parameters.
     Copy the following line into input.lammps:

 ..  code-block:: bash
    :caption: *to be copied in SystemCreation/input.lammps*